 - – Overshooting or stopping well before stop signs or stop lights

 - – Taking off from a light at the wrong time

 - – Failing to use turn signals or lights

 - – Driving with windows open in cold or inclement weather

 What Should I do if I Spot an Impaired Driver?

 If you spot a potentially impaired driver, you should call 911 immediately and give the dispatcher your location along with a description of the vehicle, including the license plate number, color, make and model, the direction of travel for the vehicle, and a description of the driver.
 If we all do our part to make our roads safer, we can prevent car accidents and serious injuries.

 When should I Seek Legal Guidance?

 When it comes to injuries caused by drunk drivers, everyone says the same thing: this accident could have been prevented if the driver wasn’t drunk.
 Some accidents are nearly unavoidable but drunk driving accidents can be prevented in many cases.
 If you or someone you know was injured by a drunk driver, call NOVA Injury Law for FREE CASE REVIEW at 1-800-262-8104 .
 Dealing with the aftermath of injuries is what we do every day.
 We help injured people get access to the compensation they need so you they can focus on your recovery.
-Take advantage of our free case review process.
+Take advantage of our free case review process with our car accident lawyer in Halifax.
 You’ll learn about your rights, we’ll answer your questions, and you’ll learn what to do next about your car accident injury claim.